1. About.com

-A figure of speech in which one word or phrase is substituted for another with which it is closely associated (such as "crown" for "royalty").
+Metonymy is a figure of speech (or trope) in which one word or phrase is substituted for another with which it's closely associated (such as "crown" for "royalty").

-Metonymy is also the rhetorical strategy of describing something indirectly by referring to things around it, such as describing someone's clothing to characterize the individual.
+Metonymy is also the rhetorical strategy of describing something indirectly by referring to things around it, as in describing someone's clothing to characterize the individual.
 Adjective: metonymic.

 • "Many standard items of vocabulary are metonymic.
 A red-letter day is important, like the feast days marked in red on church calendars. . . .
 On the level of slang, a redneck is a stereotypical member of the white rural working class in the Southern U.S., originally a reference to necks sunburned from working in the fields."